-The increase in revenue is due to the general percentage increase which is applied to service Charges tariffs.
-The municipality has conducted extensive testing of tariffs supported by consultants from

-Treasury and has found the tariffs non-cost reflective.
-The municipality has committed to phase out cost reflective tariff without causing shock to the consumers.
+Total operating revenue has been increased by an aggregate of 5% for the 2025/26 financial year when compared to the 2024/25 adjustments budget.
+The increase is due to the general percentage increase which is applied to service Charges tariffs.
+The municipality has conducted extensive testing of tariffs supported by consultants from Treasury and has found the tariffs not to be cost reflective.
+The